nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Find feature

 #### Implementation Details
-The implementation of `find` involves searching for entries that matches all the fields specified.
+The implementation of `find` involves searching for entries that match all the fields specified.

 The `find` feature supports matching of partial keywords, as well as specifying which field to match the keyword in using [prefixes](#add-feature).